Step-by-Step Guide: Analyzing Oracle LMS Tool Output for Database Licensing

 views or execution ofDBMS_ADVISOR

-- The Diagnostics Packย includes Automatic Workload Repository (AWR), Automatic Database Diagnostic Monitor (ADDM), Active Session History (ASH), and other performance monitoring utilities.
+- The Diagnostics Pack includes Automatic Workload Repository (AWR), Automatic Database Diagnostic Monitor (ADDM), Active Session History (ASH), and other performance monitoring utilities.
 It is a separately licensed pack that requires Enterprise Edition.
-Any use of AWR or related features implies Diagnostics Pack usage.
+Any use of AWR or related features implies the use of the Diagnostics Pack.
 Oracle, by default, collects AWR snapshots in EE (every hour), which ironically means you are expected to disable this collection if you haven’t licensed Diagnostics.
 The LMS script will detect if AWR is active, if ADDM reports have been run, etc. A tell-tale sign is the presence of data in

 - Other Packs:

-- Oracle Label Security is another security option (often listed in the options section, but Oracle calls it a โfeatureโ).
-If used (policies exist), it requires a license.
+- Oracle Label Security is another security option, often listed in the options section, but Oracle refers to it as a “feature.”
+If it exists, it requires a license.

-- Data Masking and Subsetting Packโused for masking data in non-production; typically used via Oracle Enterprise Manager.
-It is unlikely to show up unless EM was used to mask data, but if present, it requires a license.
+- Data Masking and Subsetting Pack—used for masking data in non-production; typically used via Oracle Enterprise Manager.
+It is unlikely to appear unless EM was used to mask the data, but if present, it requires a license.

-- Cloud Management Packs, etc. โ Less common are packs for specific purposes (like the Database Lifecycle Management Pack).
+- Cloud Management Packs, etc. – Less common are packs for specific purposes, such as the Database Lifecycle Management Pack.
 Check the output for any mention of these.

-- Diagnostics Pack โ Used: This usually means AWR snapshots exist and/or someone accessed an AWR report or ADDM.
-Since AWR is enabled by default, many EE databases inadvertently โuseโ Diagnostics Pack unless DBAs explicitly disable it.
-From a license perspective, if LMS shows Diagnostics Pack used, Oracle will assert you need to license it for that database.
+- Diagnostics Pack – Used: This usually means AWR snapshots exist and/or someone accessed an AWR report or ADDM.
+Since AWR is enabled by default, many EE databases inadvertently “use” Diagnostics Pack unless DBAs explicitly disable it.
+From a licensing perspective, if LMS shows that Diagnostics Pack is used, Oracle will assert that you need to license it for that database.
 (To avoid this, DBAs can set

 CONTROL_MANAGEMENT_PACK_ACCESS = NONE

-to disable these packs if they arenโt licensedโ.) - Tuning PackโUsed:ย This could be triggered by the automatic SQL tuning advisor (which runs by default weekly) or manual use of tuning tools.
-If flagged, assume the Tuning Pack license is required (and note thatย you must have Diagnostics Pack licensed as well to use Tuning Pack).
+to disable these packs if they aren’t licensed.) - Tuning Pack—Used: This can be triggered by the automatic SQL tuning advisor (which runs by default weekly) or by manually using tuning tools.
+If flagged, assume that the Tuning Pack license is required.
+Note that you also need to have the Diagnostics Pack licensed to use the Tuning Pack.

-- Both Packs Used: Itโs common to see both Diagnostic and tuning used together (since tuning features often leverage diagnostic data).
+- Both Packs Used: It’s common to see both Diagnostic and tuning packs used together, as tuning features often leverage diagnostic data.
 Each requires its license.

-- Diagnostics Pack โ Used: This usually means AWR snapshots exist and/or someone accessed an AWR report or ADDM.
-Since AWR is enabled by default, many EE databases inadvertently โuseโ Diagnostics Pack unless DBAs explicitly disable it.
-From a license perspective, if LMS shows Diagnostics Pack used, Oracle will assert you need to license it for that database.
+- Diagnostics Pack – Used: This usually means AWR snapshots exist and/or someone accessed an AWR report or ADDM.
+Since AWR is enabled by default, many EE databases inadvertently “use” Diagnostics Pack unless DBAs explicitly disable it.
+From a licensing perspective, if LMS shows that Diagnostics Pack is used, Oracle will assert that you need to license it for that database.
 (To avoid this, DBAs can set

 - False Positives for Packs: Similar to options, there are a few known scenarios:

-- However, if the LMS output says a pack was used, you should assume itโs valid unless you have evidence otherwise.
-Oracleโs stance is typically that any reported usage = a licensable event.
-The onus would be on you to argue a bug or mistake if you claim itโs false.
+- However, if the LMS output says a pack was used, you should assume it’s valid unless you have evidence otherwise.
+Oracle’s stance is typically that any reported usage = a licensable event.
+The onus would be on you to argue that a bug or mistake is false if you claim it’s not.

-- If you know your team never used a certain pack, yet itโs marked used, investigate the specific features: for instance, check if AWR (Diagnostic) was running by default or if any SQL tuning set exists.
-Sometimes, DBAs are unaware of default behavior that triggers pack usage.
+- If you know your team never used a certain pack, yet it’s marked as used, investigate the specific features.
+For instance, check if AWR (Diagnostic) was running by default or if any SQL tuning sets exist.
+Sometimes, DBAs are unaware of the default behavior that triggers pack usage.

-- Example:ย Suppose the LMS report, for instance, ORCL1, shows Diagnostics and Tuning Pack as โUsedโ.
-Upon investigation, you find that AWR is on (by default in EE), and the auto SQL Tuning Advisor runs weekly.
+- Example: Suppose the LMS report, for instance, ORCL1, shows Diagnostics and Tuning Pack as “Used”.
+Upon investigation, you find that AWR is enabled (by default in EE) and the Auto SQL Tuning Advisor runs weekly.
 That explains the usage.
 You’re technically out of compliance if you have not licensed these packs.
-You could disable them going forward (stop AWR tasks via parameter and disable auto tuning tasks) โ but the past usage is already recorded.
+You can disable them going forward (stop AWR tasks via a parameter and disable auto-tuning tasks) – but past usage is already recorded.

 Action: List all management packs reported as used for each database.
 Cross-check this with your entitlements: